Blendify/blender-manual/blender_docs/manual/render/cycles/nodes/types/input/texture_coordinate.rst

 Window
    Location of shading point on the screen, ranging from 0.0 to 1.
    0 from the left to right side and bottom to top of the render.
-   This is well suited to blending two objects.
+   This is well suited for blending two objects.
 Reflection
    Uses the direction of the reflection vector as coordinates.
    This is useful for adding reflection maps.
-You will need this input when using Environment Maps.
+You will need this input when using environment maps.